telerik/winforms-docs/pivotgrid/populating-with-data/using-the-datasource-property.md

 {{endregion}}

->note When you set the DataSource and DataMember properties, RadPivotGrid will automatically prepare a **LocalDataSourceProvider** and use it internally.
+>tip When you set the DataSource and DataMember properties, RadPivotGrid will automatically prepare a **LocalDataSourceProvider** and use it internally.
 >

 >caption Figure 1: RadPivot Data Binding